matthewhammer/MirrorGarden/src/README.md

 - We _choose_ a coarse grouping of program modules based on _*five levels*_.
 - Each _level_ of code organization corresponds with a _conceptual level_ of the engine.
-- The levels progressively build outward as the numbers increase, using the inner (lower-numbered) support outer (higher-numbered) ones.
+- The levels progressively build outward as the numbers increase; the inner (lower-numbered) levels support outer (higher-numbered) levels.
-- The core level additionally refers to the higher levels in certain controlled ways.
+- The only exception to higher-depends-on-lower is that the core level additionally refers to the higher levels in certain controlled ways.
 - *The core level('s PL design) permits re-mixing media, edit languages, gadgets and applications across "silos" that would otherwise be totally separated.*

 ### Level numbers and names